-To fill the gap, this paper proposes time and frequency offset estimation techniques for DAFT-based AFDM systems.
-Inspired by the ML estimation schemes that exploit the cyclic prefix (CP) of OFDM systems \cite{TO-CFO_ofdm_MLEsimation}, the proposed methods employ a chirp-periodic prefix (CPP) inherent in AFDM symbols dispensing with any pilot overhead.
-Unlike the CP, which is a copy of its corresponding symbols, there is a phase difference between CPP and its corresponding information symbols within AFDM symbols due to the different periodicity of AFDM symbols in the discrete affine Fourier domain.
-Hence, CPP yields a correlation between the received signals.
-The received CPP and its corresponding symbols contain information on time and frequency offset.
-Based on this observation, we first propose a joint maximum likelihood (ML) estimator of time and frequency offset by detecting the indices of CPP among samples with an appropriate length.
-Then, a stepwise ML estimation criterion is further proposed to reduce the search space with a negligible performance loss.
+To fill the gap, this paper proposes time and carrier frequency offset estimation techniques for DAFT-based AFDM systems.
+Inspired by the maximum-likelihood (ML) estimation scheme that exploits a cyclic prefix (CP) of OFDM systems \cite{TO-CFO_ofdm_MLEsimation}, the proposed methods employ a chirp-periodic prefix (CPP) inherent in AFDM symbols, dispensing with any pilot overhead.
+Unlike the CP, which is a copy of its corresponding symbols, there is a phase difference between the CPP and its corresponding information symbols within AFDM symbols due to the different periodicity of AFDM symbols in the discrete affine Fourier domain.
+Hence, the CPP yields a correlation between the received signals.
+The received CPP and its corresponding symbols contain information on the time and frequency offset.
+Based on this observation, we first propose a joint ML estimator of time and frequency offset by detecting the indices of CPP among samples with a designed length.
+Then, a stepwise ML estimator is further proposed to reduce the search space with a negligible performance loss.
 Additionally, we propose a mirror-mapping-based modulation scheme for AFDM systems.
-This modulation scheme exploits the properties of the ICI coefficient, thus mitigating the ICI from the neighboring subcarriers.
+This modulation scheme exploits the properties of the ICI coefficient, thus mitigating the ICI from neighboring subcarriers.
 Our simulations study the mean square error (MSE) of the time and frequency offset estimators, which demonstrate that the proposed estimators can satisfy the time and frequency synchronization requirements.
-BER simulations confirm the ICI cancellation capability of the mirror-mapping-based AFDM.
+BER simulation results confirm the ICI cancellation capability of the mirror-mapping-based AFDM scheme.